 - Identify when a client’s pension pot may be at risk following bankruptcy

-- Assist clients to make Address Withheld Order applications when they or family members are at risk of violence
+- Assist clients to make Person at risk of violence order applications when they or family members are at risk of violence

 - Recognise contingent bankruptcy debts and explain how they are treated in bankruptcy